ppanthasen/efficient-dataset-distillation/README.md

 # ECE1512_2024F_ProjectA_Pas_Panthasen

-This repository contains the code for **Project A**, which involves running the Jupyter Notebook `projectA.ipynb`.
+This repository contains the code for **Project A**, which involves running the Jupyter Notebook `projectA.ipynb` in the subdirectory `ProjectA`.

 ## Installation Instructions